xapi-project/xen-test-vm/README.md

     * `"delete"`: delete "control/shutdown"
     * `"something"`: write the string read to "control/shutdown"

-3. `"action"`: what do do (eiter now or on shutdown).
-The message in `control/shutdown` is ignored and superseeded by the `action` field:
+3. `"action"`: what do do (either now or on shutdown).
+The message in `control/shutdown` is ignored and superseded by the `action` field:
     * `"suspend"`: suspend
     * `"poweroff"`: power off
     * `"reboot"`: reboot